yuanchen8911/recdemo/README.md

 # This is a simple demo file

 # Comment/note lines begin with '#'
-# This is a comment line
+# This is a comment.

-# A command line is a valid command
+# A command line is a valid command that will execute.
 # List all files in the current directory
 ls